k9mail/k9mail-docs/docs/en/current/settings/account.md

 a message.

 ### Strip signatures on reply
-When this is checked K-9 Mail will try to detect the correspondent's signature and remove it when quoting the original message.
+When this is enabled, K-9 Mail will try to detect the correspondent's signature and remove it when quoting the original message.

 ### Upload sent messages